ghost-coin/ghost-legacy/CONTRIBUTING.md

     demonstrating the bug and also proving the fix.
 This helps prevent regression.
   - Change relevant comments and documentation when behaviour of code changes.

-Patches that change Particl consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered PIP.
+Patches that change Ghost consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered PIP.
 While each case will be different, one should be prepared to expend more time and effort than for